 EFFECTS: Yes I see, the perversion is packaged up with The Night Porter…

 LM: A toilet is a space you can put dark things.
 It’s not like putting things in the window.
 It’s semi-private, like posters on the inside of your locker.
 For me, Adolf Loos is in exactly the same Venn diagram.
 When Sarah Everard was raped and murdered by a police officer in London year before last, I found myself compulsively seeking out cop porn to watch, which I know might seem like a strange way to process anxiety.
 Like so many I’m drawn to depictions of domestic violence on TV.
 My mother worked in domestic violence her whole life, and I’ve been in personal situations that have informed my feelings about it.
 ‘Wellness’ is not straightforward.
 That all goes into the paintings—even when I’m painting a door moulding.
+I have a very high tolerance for bad vibes.

 EFFECTS: It brings to mind the rethinking in contemporary psychoanalytic theory of the idea of the ‘death drive’ (the idea that we have an unconscious compulsion towards pain and trauma) as—if not a positive force—something which at least allows us to go outside of ourselves, to allow the subversive qualities of desire to pull us in stranger directions than the conscious ego might allow, to ‘die differently’.

 LM: And the space of the studio is somewhere to do that.
-And if not there then where?
 This is what we're supposed to be doing as artists.
-It’s important as an artist to engineer a situation that allows you to go further.
+Engineering safe situations that allow you to go further.
 I love the anecdote about Patricia Highsmith when she wrote for comic books in that golden era that was then depicted in Pop Art.
-She was spending all day writing about nemeses and mortal enemies and disguises and cat and mouse games, and then she would go home and get drunk and she would just start writing.
-Because she’d been writing all day and she’d been steeped in these subjects she could take them somewhere in a way that other people couldn't.
+Spending all day writing about nemeses and mortal enemies and disguises and cat and mouse games, and then she would go home and get drunk and she would just keep writing.Because she’d been writing all day and she’d been steeped in these subjects anyway she had access to somewhere further, to somewhere that other people just couldn’t go.

 EFFECTS: There’s so much perversity in a shop window display, in a comic book, in mainstream films…